sam-xl/py_trees_parser/README.md

 ## Behaviors

+- `EmitFromFile` (`py_trees.behaviour.Behaviour`): A behavior that sets a blackboard variable given data from a file.
+Each time the behavior is ticked it will read another line from a file and set a blackboard variable.
 - `SaveImage` ([`py_python.behavior.Behaviour`]): Save the current image for "camera" to `perception` blackboard.
 - `SaveImageToDrive` ([`py_python.behavior.Behaviour`]): Save the current image for "camera" to drive.
 - `SavePointCloud` ([`py_python.behavior.Behaviour`]): Save the current point cloud for "camera" to `perception` blackboard.

+### Action Behaviors

 - `ActionClient` ([`py_trees.behaviour.Behaviour`]): This is an abstract action client class that sets up most of the steps that are necessary for an ActionClient.
 This requires that any derived class create a `get_request` function, which creates the specific goal needed for the desired action.
-- `ServiceClient` ([`py_trees.behaviour.Behaviour`]): This is an abstract service client class that sets up most of the steps that are necessary for a ServiceClient.
-This requires that any derived class create a `get_request` function, which creates the specific goal needed for the desired service, additionally it requires a `validate_service_response` function that will eventually set `self.success` depending if the response from the service was valid or not.

-### Action Behaviors
+- `DetectIDs` ([`behavior_tree.behaviors.ActionClient`]): An action client that requests object id detections from the `ToolIDDetector` action server and then updates the `perception.objects` blackboard variable.
+It matches the detected id to the closest object using the pixel location.
 - `DetectObjects` ([`behavior_tree.behaviors.ActionClient`]): An action client
   that requests object detections from the `ObjectDetection` action server and then saves them to the `perception.objects` blackboard variable.
-- `DetectIDs` ([`behavior_tree.behaviors.ActionClient`]): An action client that requests object id detections from the `ToolIDDetector` action server and then updates the `perception.objects` blackboard variable.
-It matches the detected id to the closest object using the pixel location.
 - `MoveCartesian` ([`behavior_tree.behaviors.ActionClient`]): Move the robot
   along the given waypoints.
 - `MoveJoint` ([`behavior_tree.behaviors.ActionClient`]): Move robot to a joint